FFTAI/Wiki-GRx-Pipeline/README.en.md

     - [Wiki-GRx-Deploy](https://github.com/FFTAI/wiki-grx-deploy)
     - This repository provides the code for deploying the walking policy on the real robot.

+## 参考文档

+Please refer to the document [Fourier-GRX](https://fftai.github.io/fourier-grx/index.html#) for more details.

 ---

 Thank you for your interest in the Fourier Intelligence GRx Robot Repositories.